Are you trying to teach your teens soft skills?

 We want our kids to thrive as adults.
 And to do that, they need to know more than how to run the dishwasher or prepare mac and cheese.

 This is where soft skills come in and it’s the number one thing that everyone from teachers and coaches to professors and employers are saying our kids are lack.

-What exactly are “soft skills?”
+So, what exactly are “soft skills?”
 They basically include all the ways in which we interact with other people as well as the character traits that enable someone to navigate their world and meet goals in an effective way.
 Some people simply call it common sense, but it’s a little more than that.

 Also, there is a myth that these are characteristics people are born with and that can’t be taught, but that is not true at all.
 Everything from increasing empathy to improved decision-making can be taught and grown with practice.

-There are plenty of ways we can nurture these skills in our children from toddlerhood to teenagerdom.
+There are plenty of ways we can nurture these skills in our children from toddlerhood to teenagerdom

 9 Essential Softs Skills for Teens and Tweens